 ⇒ Doug Bess Doug Bess grew up in the Kanawha Valley town of Nitro, West Virginia during the 1950s and 60s.
 Fascinated with railroading since he can remember, Doug began taking pictures at age 18 and has done so intermittently through the years.
-He retired from Norfolk Southern Railway in 2003 and now has a consulting business, Kanawha Technical Services, Inc. Doug and his wife live in the Atlanta area and when not working or taking train photos, he and his wife enjoy spending time with their grandchildren.
+He retired from Norfolk Southern Railway in 2003 and retired from his consulting business, Kanawha Technical Services, Inc., earlier this year.
+Doug and his wife Marcelle live in the Atlanta area and when not taking train photos, they enjoy spending time with their grandchildren.

 ⇒ Michael Brotzman Michael Brotzman is a PRR and signaling enthusiast from Southern New Jersey.
 He is a proud member of the West Jersey chapter NRHS and has been running the annual SEPTA Mid-Winter fan trip since 2001.